kmblake/PoligraphApp/README.md

 ```
 (This will take some time on the first run.)

-4) Open XCode and run the ap
+4) Open XCode and run the app!
-p!